d-sch/d-sch.github.io/content/posts/enable-multiple-r2dcb-connection-factories.md

 ---
-date: "2023-01-15T09:00:00-07:00"
+date: "2023-11-26T00:00:00"
 draft: false
 tags:
-- red
+- springboot
-title: Multiple r2dbc database connection projects
+title: Enable multiple R2DBC database connection factories
 ---
-While porting an existing project to Spring WebFlux we found a limititation in the current Spring Boot r2dbc configuration.
+Migrating an existing project to Spring WebFlux requires quite some effort.
+You have to touch the entire configurations.
+If you work incrementally you will find most parts of an WebFlux application are implemented fast and easy.
+But if you dig deeper into the application requirements things can become interesting.

+While working on the database access layer and migrating from JDBC to R2DBC I found one of this interesting challenges.

+Starting small and followed first the documentation.

 From the reference documentation: (https://docs.spring.io/spring-boot/docs/current/reference/html/data.html#data.sql.r2dbc)
 >`ConnectionFactory` configuration is controlled by external configuration properties in `spring.r2dbc.*`.